rob10campbell/PRoPS-colloids_setup/System-Setup/01-MacOS-Setup.md

 * [Set up Git on the command line](https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git) and [clone your repository with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/about-ssh) (this will allow you to contribute to files and repositories on Github from the command line)<br>
 *Note: Your ID and email will be recorded as part of the commit history of any repository you contribute to.
 If you would like your email to be kept private, you can* [manage your email settings on GitHub](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address) *and use the Github-generated* `users.noreply.github.com` *email address as your commit email address in Git.*

+## **Optional**: Signature Verification

-***Optional***: Set up [signature verification](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification) with vigilant mode and a GPG key (this step verifies your identity when you make a commit, making it harder for someone else to contribute to a project in your name without your permission).
+Set up [signature verification](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification) with vigilant mode and a GPG key (this step verifies your identity when you make a commit, making it harder for someone else to contribute to a project in your name without your permission).
 * Turn on [vigilant mode](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits)
 * Install [GNU Privacy Guard (GPG)](https://gnupg.org/)
 ```bash